An00nymushun/End-to-end-Discord-Encryption/README.md

 Firefox isn't supported due to https://bugzilla.mozilla.org/show_bug.cgi?id=1048931<br>
 If nothing works, install it as a [userscript](https://gitlab.com/An0/SimpleDiscordCrypt/raw/master/SimpleDiscordCrypt.user.js) (with [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)) or include the js file somehow else<br>
 <br>
+Please do not download this plugin from untrusted sources, for example there is one in chrome store with the same name<br>
 <br>
 <br>
 Right click on the lock icon to open the menu<br>